uyuni-project/uyuni/testsuite/docs/cucumber-steps.md

-  When I wait until I do not see "Apply highstate scheduled by admin" text, refreshing the page When I wait until I see the name of "sle-minion", refreshing the page When I wait until I do not see the name of "sle-minion", refreshing the page When I refresh page until I see "sle-minion" hostname as text
+  When I wait until I do not see "Apply highstate scheduled by admin" text, refreshing the page When I wait until I see the name of "sle-minion", refreshing the page When I wait until I do not see the name of "sle-minion", refreshing the page When I wait until the table contains a "FINISHED" text in its first row, refreshing the page When I refresh page until I see "sle-minion" hostname as text
 ```